 What is Laura Spelman Hall NYC?
-You may not be surprised to find it’s condos for the super wealthy, but it’s origins will take you by surprise.
+You may not be surprised to find it’s condos for the super wealthy, but it’s origins are far from what you’d expect.

-Located where Bleecker Street’s chain of high-priced boutiques peters out, the building at 320 West 12th isa curiosity.
-It used to be 607 Hudson Street, but that’s the tip of the iceberg.
+Located where Bleecker Street’s chain of high-priced boutiques peters out, the building at 320 West 12th is a curiosity.
+It used to be 607 Hudson Street, but that’s the tip worth following.

-Hudson is not as chichi as West 12th Street, it seems.
+Hudson is not as chichi as West 12th Street, it seems, or maybe someone wants a complete break from a less elite past.

 Apartment sale prices have exceeded $20 million.
 We don’t know if the name change spiked the price, but when you have that kind of dough, you get to play.